ChadEstoupStreiff/NetworkClock/README.md

 > bash server_app
 > bash client_app

-You'll obtain applications in bin folder, all of them follows ACLs 100, that means only the user got permission to only execute them.
-Configuration files are also in bin folder aside of applications and all of them follows ACL 600, that means only user got permissions to read and write them.
+You'll obtain applications in bin folder, all of them follow ACLs 100, that means only the owner gets permission to only execute them.
+Configuration files are also in the bin folder aside from applications and all of them follow ACL 600, that means only the owner gets permissions to read and write them.

 ## Objectives
 - In order to be eligible for any points, the application must, at the very least, work locally for the interactive user: The non-network user must be able to request the time in a format specified by him, and must be able to set the system time.
 The application must run with the privileges of a regular user, any high privileged tasks must be done through a separate application which will be executed with elevated privileges.